 Pictured: detail of the MetaModern catalogue’s exposed smyth-sewn binding inside a silkscreened clear plastic sleeve

 New year wishes for peace on earth, to everyone on earth.

 Pictured: 18 × 24 inch Peace on Earth silkscreen print, produced in an edition of 100

 Cover: Design Issues, Volume 30, Issue 4, Autumn 2014, MIT Press

 Design Issues, published by MIT Press since 1984, is the first American academic journal to examine design history, theory, and criticism.
 As the journal’s extensive Pinterest gallery shows, every cover is designed by a different designer, each working within a two-colour printing constraint, but also with full conceptual freedom.
 James Goggin was commissioned for their Autumn 2014 issue, which featured essays on such contemporary concerns as ”Unknown Positions of Imagination in Design”, “Citizen Science and Open Design”, and “Modelling Business Models”.

 Given an underlying theme of speculation apparent in the writing mentioned, JG formulated what might be described as a “Bubble Bauhaus”, an elaboration on the three familiar primary forms of the Bauhaus (triangle, circle, square) where “speculation”, in both theoretical and financial senses, is represented as balloon, thought cloud, and bubble.
-Poised on the back cover is the hand of the critic, as an ominous (or promising, depending on your point of view) presence, primed for, shall we say, incisive analysis and debate.
+Poised on the back cover is the hand of the critic, as an ominous (or promising, depending on your point of view) presence.

 Pictured: “Bubble Bauhaus” front and back cover illustrations